 QDRO Becomes Separate Property for Couples

-When doing an In Marriage QDRO, both parties must understand that assets become separate property.
+When doing a Marital QDRO, both parties must understand that assets become separate property.
 There has to be a great deal of trust between the spouses because one could take the QDRO and then file for divorce.
 The QDRO is no longer part of the marital division of assets and the spouse whose account it was distributed from will no longer have a marital claim to it.
 Also, when you file a QDRO, the company plan rules will sometimes not permit contributions into the retirement plan for a period of time, so that could impact the company match and your tax deferment opportunities.

 Back to Our Client Example